 If you are a registered stockholder, you may obtain a new proxy card by contacting the Company's Corporate Secretary, Alaska Air Group, Inc., P.O.
 Box 68947, Seattle, WA 98168; telephone 206-392-5567.
 If your shares are held by a broker or a bank, you may obtain a new voting instruction by contacting your broker or bank.
 If your shares are held by one of the Company's 401(k) retirement plans or employee stock purchase plans, you may obtain a new voting instruction by contacting the trustee of such plan.
 You may obtain information about how to contact the trustee from the Company's Corporate Secretary.
-If you sign and date the proxy card or voting instruction and submit it in accordance with the accompanying instructions and in a timely manner, your first proxy card or voting instructions will be revoked and your choices on the proxy card or voting instruction will be voted as you instruct.
+If you sign and date the proxy card or voting instructions and in a timely manner, your first proxy card or voting instructions will be revoked and your choices on the proxy card or voting instruct.